 Quayside – Tyne Tees 1996-1997

 Tyne Tees Television’s attempt at finding at successful soap along the lines of EastEnders and Coronation Street.
 Launching in September 1996 it was produced by Zenith North Television for the local ITV company.
-The soap was directed and produced by Matthew Robinson; who had directed episodes of Doctor Who, EastEnders and was a long term director and producer on Byker Grove – the teen drama series.
+The soap was directed and produced by Matthew Robinson; who had written episodes of Crossroads and went on to direct editions of Doctor Who, EastEnders and was a long term director and producer on Byker Grove – the teen drama series.
 Many actors who appeared in Byker Grove also appeared in Quayside.

-The series launched with strong figures but these quickly dropped away because the soap aired against EastEnders and wasn’t shown nationally – only broadcasting on Tyne Tees and Yorkshire Television.
+The series launched with strong figures but these quickly dropped away because, in their wisdom, TTTV aired the soap aired against EastEnders.
+Another ratings issue was the series wasn’t shown nationally – only broadcasting on Tyne Tees and Yorkshire Television.
 After just a couple of months the axe fell and Robinson later returned to EastEnders as the show’s Executive Producer.
-The show was repeated in the daytime schedules back in 1998 – but even daytime audiences didn’t take to the saga.
+The saga was repeated in the daytime schedules back in 1998 – but even daytime audiences didn’t take to the poor plots and tragic acting.

 Canary Wharf – Live TV!
 London 1996 – 1997